iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Amazing app, feels so good to know the government knows all.
 I cannot wait for the vaccine.
 Please increase my taxes and fund more the media.<br> :date: __2020-05-25 03:45:04__

-> Easy to install.
-Not noticing any power drain and analysis agrees.
-Bluetooth speaker works fine at same time.
-Reminds me to turn bluetooth back on when I shut off for a phone call not to be via my bluetooth speaker.<br> :date: __2020-05-24 18:39:00__

-> Great idea except for the power usage.
-The only way to stop is is to go into the app's app setting and "force stop" it to turn it off when I'm at home.
-It's easy enough to turn it back on again by tapping the app icon.
-But this is a hassle.You should be able to just pin it and minimize it when you need it to run in the background, and close it when your at home.<br> :date: __2020-05-24 10:44:48__

 #### 4-star reviews